 Autumn in Istanbul; Autumn, September is hot and often sunny.
 Clouds begin to appear.
 In October, the air begins to cool off.
 It starts to rain occasionally.
 The weather is very complicated in November.
 It can be on hot days like summer, on cold days like winter.

 Winter in Istanbul; Winter, is quite cold from December to March.
 The average temperature in January and February is 6.5 ° C (43.5 ° F).
 In winter, there are sunny times.
 There are cold periods when the temperature (0 ° C or 32 ° F) stays a few degrees above and snow falls.
 Snowfall happens once or twice every year.
 White snow covers all of Istanbul.
 Snow adds a different beauty to Istanbul.
 This cold weather and snow are due to Istanbul being close to the Balkans.

-Although it is Turkish, English-speaking assistance can often be found in tourist areas such as Sultanahmet, Taksim, museums and many shops, restaurants and bars.
+Although it is Turkish, English-speaking assistance can often be found in tourist areas such as Sultanahmet, Taksim, Aksaray, museums and many shops, restaurants and bars.

 When you come to Istanbul, of course, there are some special foods here.
 Döner kebab is the fastest and easiest food you can find in every corner.
 Turkish bagel sold on the roadside is also a very easy and traditional food.
 Fish and bread sold at Eminönü, Karaköy and Galata bridge is also a good food.
-If you have come to Sultanahmet, the best food you can eat here is Historical Sultanahmet Meatballs.
+When you have come to Sultanahmet, the best food you can eat here is Historical Sultanahmet Meatballs.
 The historical meatball shop behind the tram stop in Sultanahmet is always delicious, we recommend it. (next to pharmacy)

 We will be happy to see you in Istanbul with us.
-If you contact to us we will be glad to help you for Istanbul tours with our local expert guide.
+If you contact to us we will be glad to help you for Istanbul Tours with our local expert guide.